MemberPress Integration

 Most membership platforms look to automatically generate a password and send this to the customer via email, however MemberPress API integration doesn’t support this and the customer will need to ‘reset’ their password.

 We recommend editing your MemberPress welcome email to include reference to this.
-You can reinforce this as a positive security measure, letting them know you don’t send usernames and password together.
+You can reinforce this as a positive security measure, letting them know you don’t send usernames and passwords together.
 See below for an example MemberPress welcome email.

 If you’re wanting to include a link to your password reset page then it will typically look like this: www.yourwebsite.com/wp-login.php?action=lostpassword